SePiCo: Semantic-Guided Pixel Contrast for Domain Adaptive Semantic Segmentation: Experiment

 \textbf{Effect of \loss{\reg}.} We study the advantages of diversity-promoting regularization term \loss{\reg} in TABLE~\ref{table:ablation}.
 It is clearly shown that using \loss{\reg} also brings an extra increase (+0.7\% mIoU and +1.1\% mIoU, respectively), verifying the effectiveness of smoothing the learned representations.

-{\bf Effect of class-balanced cropping (CBC).} We remove the class-balanced cropping discussed in Section~\ref{sec:class_balance_cropping} to verify its necessity.
-As shown in TABLE~\ref{table:ablation}, as expected, without using CBC on target, the mIoU of the adapted model decreases moderately, supporting the importance of class imbalance cropping.
+{\bf Effect of class-balanced cropping (CBC).} We first remove the class-balanced cropping discussed in Section~\ref{sec:class_balance_cropping} to verify its necessity.
+As shown in TABLE~\ref{table:ablation}, as expected, the mIoU of the adapted model decreases moderately without CBC, supporting the importance of class imbalance cropping.
+Furthermore, we test CBC from parameter sensitivity and compare it with other strategies.
+From Fig.~\ref{Fig_cbc_param}, we can observe that increasing cropping times (N\_crop) helps us to select more class-balanced regions and bring slight gains.
+However, to increase the training efficiency, we just make 10 croppings for all experiments.
+As for cat\_max\_ratio, a high threshold (e.g., $>$ 0.9) will result in too many futile candidates and, conversely, a low threshold (e.g., $<$ 0.5) will result in no candidate (In this case, the first crop will be selected).
+Both cases invalidate CBC, which leads to random cropping.
+Thus, cat\_max\_ratio is default set to 0.75.

+Furthermore, Fig.~\ref{Fig_class_heatmap} shows the results of class-wise IoU of ablating two class-balanced strategies (RCS and CBC), respectively.
+As seen, RCS mainly improves the performance of minority classes (e.g., large gains on ``rider", ``mbike" and ``bike").
+While our CBC mainly aims to balance the IoUs among all categories, in which some categories such as ``side", ``wall", and ``fence" even show slight decreases in IoU while others show tremendous increases in IoU.
+In summary, the RCS is a direct yes effective class-balanced strategy since supervised annotations are utilized.
+In contrast, the proposed CBC serves as an alternative choice in the absence of annotations but is also able to balance the IoUs among all categories and improve the overall performance.

 \textbf{Effect of the teacher network.} The teacher-student architecture is frequently adopted to introduce a strong regularization during training~\cite{TarvainenV17}.
-Essentially, larger momentum value $\beta$ indicates a stronger effect from teacher net.
+Essentially, a larger momentum value $\beta$ indicates a stronger effect from the teacher net.
 We adjust $\beta$ to change the amount of regularization and report the results in TABLE~\ref{table:param_teacher}.
 A performance gain of more than +3.0\% mIoU is brought about by the teacher net, confirming its efficacy.
 Thus $\beta$ is fixed to 0.999 for proper regularization.

 \textbf{Effect of the bank size $B$.} TABLE~\ref{table:param_bank} lists the effect of bank size for \method (BankCL).
-As we enlarge the memory bank from 10 to 200, a gradual gain can be witnessed in performance, with a slight drop when $B$=500.
+As we enlarge the memory bank from 50 to 500, a gradual gain can be witnessed in performance, with a slight drop when $B$=500.
 Generally, a larger bank size means more diversity in semantic concepts, leading to better performance.
 However, a huge bank will result in prolonged retention of outdated representations, which may exert a negative effect on pixel-level guidance.
 In comparison, \method (DistCL) overcomes this issue by using the distribution to simulate infinite bank size on-the-fly, thus exceeding \method (BankCL) by a considerable margin.